How to motivate yourself to workout if you absolutely hate it

 ‘For example,’ Greenwood says, ‘being a mum means I don’t have time to spend hours in the gym and follow strict session times, so I’ve had to adapt my workouts to my new life, and my goals of motherhood.’

-Instead of abandoning your goals, think about how you can tweak your routine to find new ways to exercise.
+Instead of abandoning your goals, think about how you can tweak your routine to find new ways to exercise that are easier to motivate yourself for.
 If you’ve just moved to a new place, look for local exercise groups.
 If you’re recovering from an illness, try milder forms of exercise.
 If you just got married, try a couples’ workout.
 Adapt exercise to suit your life instead of squeezing yourself into uncomfortable routines.

 At the end of the day, remember that exercise is less about trying to ‘fix’ your body and more about becoming a stronger, healthier version of yourself.
-This should help you get started, find joy in the process and stop thinking of it as a chore.
+Overcoming, your negative perception of exercise should help you get started, find it easier to motivate yourself to work out, enjoy the process, and stop thinking of it as a chore.